Compute

 • Maximum intranet PPS: indicates the maximum ECS capability in sending and receiving packets.

-PPS: packets per second, indicates the number of packets sent per second.
+PPS: packets per second, indicates the number of packets received and sent per second.
 It is usually used to measure the network performance.

-• NIC multi-queues: allocates NIC interrupt requests to multiple vCPUs for higher PPS performance and bandwidth
+• NIC multi-queues: allocates NIC interruptions to multiple vCPUs for higher PPS performance and bandwidth

 • Maximum NICs: indicates the maximum number of NICs that can be attached to an ECS.

-• For instructions about how to test packet transmit and receive, see How Can I Test Network Performance?
+• For instructions about how to test packet transmit and receive, see How Can I Test the Network Performance of Linux ECSs?

 • For instructions about how to enable NIC multi-queue, see Enabling NIC Multi-Queue.